Nojgaard/mod-RuleMaker/README.md

 pip3 install websockets jsonschema
 ```

-If you have conda installed, you can get all dependencies like so:
+If you have conda installed and on a 64bit linux system, you can get all dependencies like so:
 ```
 conda create -n modviz -c nojgaard -c conda-forge mod websockets npm jsonschema conda activate modviz